SteelWagstaff/h5p-wordpress-plugin/readme.txt

 Fix issue with temporary files.

 = 1.12.0 =
-Improved API for better support with PressBooks.
+Improved API for better support with Pressbooks.
 Added Copy/Paste support for single libraries in Editor.
 Added support for semi-fullscreen in Editor. (used in Branching Scenario) Added support for Audio Recorder in default audio widget. (used in Memory Game)